dbotsmith/docker-magento2-setup/README.md

 # How to use this image?

-We recommend configuring your setup using our [`docker-compose.yml`](https://bitbucket.org/mageinferno/magento2-docker-compose/src/master/docker-compose.yml) file.
+We recommend configuring your setup using our [`docker-compose`](https://github.com/mageinferno/magento2-docker-compose) config.
 This allows easy configuration and installation setup with our other Docker images.

 Once your docker-compose.yml file is all setup, you can execute setup by running: